 You would then want to apply a half dollar size of the polishing compound on the area being repaired.
 Make sure you attach the buffing pad securely to the grinder.
 The recommended speed is at 2800 RPM.
 You would want to make sure that you only apply light and even pressure while buffing.
 Remember that your quartz countertop is partly resin.
 Prolonged hard and heavy buffing might actually cause the resin to melt.

 Start from the lowest grade of polish, and then work your way up.
 Make sure that you remove any residue of the polish and replace pads before moving to a higher grade.

 After completing the task, wipe off any compound on the surface, and admire your work.

-Similar to buffing, make sure the area is cleared off of any items and wiped clean with soapy water.
-Take a few moments to assess the depth of the scratch.
-While you’re at it make sure to inspect the rest of the countertop to look for other scratches you might not have noticed before.
+Similar to buffing, make sure the area is cleared off of any items and wiped clean with soap water.
+Take a few moments to assess the depth of the scratches.
+While you’re at it, make sure to inspect the rest of the countertop to look for other scratches you might not have noticed before.

-Fill the scratch with epoxy or resin and allow the filler to stand for 24 hours.
-Some manufacturers might require more time to set so make sure you check.
+Fill the scratches with epoxy or resin and allow the filler to stand for 24 hours.
+Some manufacturers might require more time to set, so make sure you check.
 Once set, scrape off the excess so that the filled portion matches the level of the surrounding area.
-Use a razor blade and gently graze the surface at and approach angle of 45 degrees.
+Use a razor blade and gently graze the surface at an approach angle of 45 degrees.
 Wipe off any loose material and admire your work!